learning2hash/learning2hash.github.io/tutorial.md

 ![LSH Precision@10](./lsh_precision10.png)

 We now investigate how learning the hyperplanes (i.e. learning to hash) can afford a much higher level or retrieval effectiveness.
+To recap we will be developing the supervised learning to hash model [Graph Regularised Hashing](https://learning2hash.github.io/publications/moran2015agraph/).

 _Acknowledgement:_ Parts of this tutorial were inspired by the text-based LSH tutorial [here](http://ethen8181.github.io/machine-learning/recsys/content_based/lsh_text.html).